OpsMx/standard-isd-gitops/upgrade/README.md

 ## If things go wrong during upgrade
 *As we have a gitops installer, recovering from a failed install/upgrade is very easy.
 In summary, we simply delete all objects are re-apply.
 Please follow the steps below to recover.*

+As a first step.
+Please try the "Troubleshooting Issues during Installation" section in the Installation document.

+### Reinstall ISD
 [Make changes to uppgrade-inputcm and/or values.yaml as required. **Ensure that the changes are pushed to git**]
 1. `kubectl -n oes  delete sts isd-spinnaker-halyard`
 2. `kubectl -n oes  delete deploy --all`